mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 The only remaining Darrians were those trapped in a few subterranean installations and the handful of submerged cities in the deepest parts of the Zlodh Ocean.
 The horrified survivors called the extinction event the Maghiz , the te-zlodh word for Chaos.

 The hyper-flares did not stop at Daryen.
 They continued on throughout the system, devastating already functionless orbital manufacturing plants, drifting spaceships and a few outlying research outposts.
 In an unlikely chance of fate, the Abh Project station in the asteroid belt was located within a vast nickel-iron planetoid, heavily shielded to prevent stray signals interfering with sensitive equipment.
 The base, but not its surface communications or shuttles, survived the initial pulse.
 Nevertheless, the following flares caught most of the research team as they attempted repairs on both.
-The handful of survivors spent four years cannibalising remaining equipment to jury- rig a single gig to take them back to the devastated nightmare on Daryen.
+The handful of survivors spent four years cannibalising remaining equipment to jury-rig a single gig to take them back to the devastated nightmare on Daryen.

 The gamma rays from Tarnis continued outwards into interstellar space, hitting each Darrian colony world in turn.
 Even with forewarning of 'Pulse Day', it was impossible to shield every piece of electronic equipment from the radiation wave – many colonies simply lacked the materials or machinery to construct enough protective cages.
 As it arrived in each system, electronic devices were powered down and earthed, but many still fried.
 Eventually, after nearly six parsecs, the wave front dissipated, unable to generate further EMP effect.